huggingface/pytorch-image-models/timm/bits/README.md

 `timm` models will always be useable in pure PyTorch w/o `bits` or anything besides the utils / helpers for pretrained models, feature extraction, default data config.
 I may breakout bits into a diff project if there is any interest besides my own use for timm image and video model training.

 The layers:
-* Device - DeviceEnv dataclass abstraction deals with PyTorch CPU, GPU and XLA device differences, incl distributed helpers, wrappers, etc. There is more than a passing similarity to HuggingFace Accelerate, but developed in parallel and with some difference in the detail.
+* DeviceEnv - DeviceEnv dataclass abstraction deals with PyTorch CPU, GPU and XLA device differences, incl distributed helpers, wrappers, etc. There is more than a passing similarity to HuggingFace Accelerate, but developed in parallel and with some difference in the detail.
 * Updater - Dataclass that combines the backward pass, optimizer step, grad scaling, grad accumulation is a possibly device specific abstraction.
   * Currently basic single optimizer, single forward/backward Updaters are included for GPU, XLA.
   * Deepseed will need its own Updater(s) since its Engine is a monolith of epic proportions that breaks all separations of concern in PyTorch (UGH!).
 NOTE Deepspeed not working yet nor is it a priority.